joebrew/vilaweb/inst/rmd/el_relat_de_la_violencia/post.md

 ![](figures/unnamed-chunk-8-1.png)

 The above chart shows the normal relationship between and event and words related to the event.
 The terrorist attack of august 2017 certainly occurred - there is no debate about that.
-And the tweet-trail of the event is normal - high attention immediately after the event, followed by a decline.
-What is *abnormal* is the fact that there was a supposed event (violent rebellion/uprising) which very few perceived at the moment of the event.
-And the tweet trail of the violent rebellion takes on the opposite form: more people talked about the "violence" of the "rebellion" many *months* after it took place than in the immediate days after Could it be that a violent rebellion simply did not take place?
+And the tweet-trail of the terrorist attack is normal - high attention immediately after the event, followed by a decline.
+What is *abnormal* is the fact that there was a supposed, major event (violent rebellion/uprising) which very few perceived as violent at the moment of the event.
+And the tweet trail of the violent rebellion takes on the opposite form: more people talked about the "violence" of the "rebellion" many *months* after it took place than in the immediate days after.

+Could it be that a violent rebellion simply did not take place?

 Qualitative interpretation
 --------------------------